AlexJReid/blog/content/posts/monoblok/index.md

-description = "An experimental, partially NATS-compatible pub/sub daemon with last-value streams and an S-expression signal-routing and conditioning DSL, all in a single binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay"] categories = ["projects"] externalLink = "" series = []
+description = "An experimental, partially NATS-compatible pub/sub daemon with last-value streams and an S-expression signal-routing and conditioning DSL, all in a single binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay"] categories = ["projects","greatest-hits"] externalLink = "" series = []
 +++

-I've been tinkering with [monoblok](https://github.com/lexvicacom/monoblok), a small partially NATS-compatible pub/sub daemon written in Zig.
-Two things make it interesting: a last-value cache on every subject, and a routing DSL called **patchbay** that lets you filter, smooth and re-publish messages at the broker, before any subscriber sees them.
+I've recently _reified_ a pondering I've had for some time.
+It has come to live as [monoblok](https://github.com/lexvicacom/monoblok): a small partially NATS-compatible pub/sub daemon written in Zig.

+There are two features that set it apart: a last-value cache on every subject, and a _signal conditioning_ DSL called **patchbay**, which lets you filter, smooth and re-publish messages at the broker, before any subscriber sees them.

 ![monoblok](./monoblok.png)

-It is firmly an experimental toy at this point but the ideas are quite nice, I think.
+It is an experimental toy at this point, but the ideas are quite nice.

 ## What's in the box